 Iran: Further information on incommunicado detention/fear of torture/medical concern, prisoner of conscience.
 New concern: fear of flogging

-IRAN Abbas Lisani (or Leysanli) (m), activist for Iranian Azerbaijani rights
+IRAN Abbas Lisani (or Leysanli), (m) aged 38, activist

-Abbas Lisani is said to suffer from stomach and kidney problems, and pain in his ribs, which is allegedly a consequence of torture inflicted during previous periods of detention.
-It is not known whether he has access to adequate medical care.
+During his previous period of detention, Abbas Lisani was reportedly harassed and threatened by cellmates.
+He is said to suffer from stomach and kidney problems, and pain in his ribs, which allegedly results from torture during previous periods of detention.
+It is not known whether he currently has access to adequate medical care.
+Since the day of his arrest, he has apparently had no access to his lawyer, and his wife has been permitted to visit him only once.
+His wife has also reportedly been threatened with arrest in connection with her advocacy on his behalf.

 RECOMMENDED ACTION: Please send appeals to arrive as quickly as possible, in Persian, Arabic, English, French or your own language:

-- expressing concern that Abbas Lisani is serving an 18-month prison sentence for his peaceful involvement in a demonstration in Ardabil on 27 May 2006, and pointing out that Abbas Lisani is personally opposed to violence and in no way advocated the use of violence by anyone during the demonstration;
+- expressing concern that Abbas Lisani has been redetained in order to serve an 18-month prison sentence in connection with his peaceful participation in a demonstration in Ardabil on 27 May 2006, noting Abbas Lisani’s position that he is personally opposed to violence and in no way advocated the use of violence by anyone during the demonstration;

-- stating that Amnesty International therefore believes that Abbas Lisani is a prisoner of conscience, detained solely for the non-violent expression of his opinions, and should be released immediately and unconditionally;
+- stating that, as such, Amnesty International believes that Abbas Lisani is a prisoner of conscience, and should be released immediately and unconditionally;

-- expressing concern that the procedure followed may not have provided a genuine review of Abbas Lisani’s case.
+- expressing concern that the procedure followed may not have provided a genuine review, both in facts and in law, of Abbas Lisani’s case.

-- urging the authorities to commute his sentence of flogging immediately, as it amounts to torture;
+- urging that his sentence of flogging be immediately commuted, as it amounts to torture;

 - calling on the authorities to grant Abbas Lisani immediate and unconditional access to his lawyer, continued and regular access to his family, and access to any medical treatment that he requires;